2019 World Rally Championship: Rally Italia Sardegna

 In Sardinia, Ott Tänak suffered a coaster-style pain.
 Because championship leader Sébastien Ogier retired from the first leg, Tänak became the road-opener, which affected greatly on his stage times.
 However, with a better road position on Saturday, the Estonian immediately blew away everyone until his Yaris' power steering failed in the ultimate power stage and dropped down to fifth, which sent a huge gift to Dani Sordo, who snatched his second career victory.
 However, fifth position was enough to elevate Tänak to the lead of the drivers' championship.
 Teammate Jari-Matti Latvala had two big moments on Friday.
 The Finn rolled his Yaris when he led the rally and went off the road later in the afternoon.
 Teemu Suninen finished a career-high second place with new co-driver Jarmo Lehtinen.
 Andreas Mikkelsen surpassed Elfyn Evans in the final power stage, separating by only 0.9 second.
 The Norwegian won his first power stage since 2015 Rally Catalunya as well.
 Thierry Neuville completed the rally in sixth after a troublesome weekend, following by Esapekka Lappi.
-Kris Meeke completed the event in the eighth spot after Saturday's puncture, with WRC-2 Pro duos Kalle Rovanperä and Jan Kopecký completed the leaderboard.
+Kris Meeke completed the event in the eighth spot after Saturday's puncture, with WRC2 Pro duos Kalle Rovanperä and Jan Kopecký completed the leaderboard.